President Biden pardons his son Hunter Biden

 By Marshall Cohen and Betsy Klein, CNN

-Washington (CNN) — President Joe Biden announced Sunday that he has pardoned his son Hunter Biden, who faced sentencing this month on gun crime and tax convictions, marking a reversal as he prepares to leave office.
+Washington (CNN) — President Joe Biden announced Sunday that he has pardoned his son Hunter Biden, who faced sentencing this month for federal tax and gun convictions, marking a reversal as he prepares to leave office.

 “Today, I signed a pardon for my son Hunter,” the president said in a statement.
 It is a “full and unconditional pardon,” according to a copy of the executive grant of clemency.